uPortal-Attic/uportal-home/docs/app-directory.md

 ## App directory implementation details

-Currently, the AngularJS-portal app directory *is* the uPortal portlet registry.
+Currently, the AngularJS-Portal app directory *is* the uPortal portlet registry.

 This means that the app directory can be viewed and edited via the Portlet Manager tooling in uPortal and that app directory entries are uPortal "entities" bulk loaded via entity import.